OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

 - Structural monetization of the framework
 - Deployment alongside dark patterns

+**Any deviation — including unprompted SaaS calls, rogue pixels, or injected marketing libraries — automatically fails StructuredWeb.org scoring and will flag your node for removal.
+Watch your repo for issues**

 ### **License Terms**
 Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) with custom addendum: